About Our School

 Selwyn Park School is a health promoting school.
 We have our own school garden which the children as part of their class programmes grow, care for, harvest and consume the produce.

 As a school that has well being at its core, daily physical activity is part of the formal school programme, with daily lessons in fitness and skills.
 Through P.E. we also encourage children to take part in organized sport; last year 80% of the senior children took part in Saturday or after school sports programmes.

 Over the last few years we have been very fortunate to have had dedicated Kapa Haka tutors and the group perform regularly at many venues including the Rest homes, civic openings and various festivals.

 We also have a strong focus on Literacy and Numeracy and these aspects of the curriculum have priority.
 To assist in these areas we ran the Perceptual Motor Programme across the three Junior classes in Term 2 and 4 and Talk to Learn in Terms 1 and 3.

 Selwyn Park School has always been at the forefront in promoting Education Outside the Classroom, and the year six Hikoi where the children over the course of five days hike the coast from Waikara to the Hokianga Harbour, has become a rite of passage for our senior students .
 Every year we also strive to have a least one whole school trip.
 Places visited over the last three years have been the Zoo, The Museum, Kelly Tarltons and the Treaty Grounds.
 We also encourage teachers to get their classes out of the school on a regular basis to assist in studies the children are undertaking.

 The school is also part of the Duffy Schools Program and we have regular visits from prominent high achieving Kiwi’s each term.

 We are aiming to set up a Bilingual Unit and we are weighing up our options.

-In conclusion, a quote from the 2012 and the 2016 ERO reports states:
+In conclusion, a quote from the 2019 ERO report states: